Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 Clothing for Children

-Children have more flexibility.
-There are no strict rules for them.
-Still, it is good to dress them properly.
-Simple t-shirts, shorts, or dresses are fine.
-Just avoid clothing with bad language or inappropriate images.
+Children get more freedom here.
+There are no strict rules for kids.
+Still, dress them well.
+Simple t-shirts, shorts, or dresses work fine.
+Just skip clothes with bad words or rude pictures.

 What Not to Wear